Ubaydullo99/ROS/README.md

 # ROS
+= ROS or, to be more specific, ROS-1, has helped robotics reach a different milestone in the open source community.
+While there were difficulties connecting the hardware and software and synchronizing them, ROS-1 paved the way for a simple communication strategy that has helped the community to connect any sophisticated sensor to a microcomputer or microcontroller with ease.
+Over the past decade, ROS-1 has grown and has a huge package list, where each and every package solves a problem either in bits or in full, and has eliminated the concept of reinventing the wheel.
+These packages have led to a whole new way of looking at robotics and providing intelligence to the currently available systems.
+Connecting several such smaller packages could create a new complex autonomous system on its own.

 What this book covers
 - Chapter 1, Getting Started with ROS, is a basic introductory chapter on ROS for beginners.